Using automation in the development pipeline

 We broke down everything you need to know about Docker here.
 But it’s another example of how automation can help the development process run more efficiently and simply.

-Docker automatically sets up local environments for developers.
-Instead of having to download specific packages or software for each individual project, we can automatically run any of our current projects from any machine.
+Docker allows us to automate the process of creating local environments for developers.
+Instead of having to download specific packages or software for each individual project manually, we can automatically run any of our current projects from any machine.

 In this way, Docker affords us more flexibility, enabling us to jump from project to project seamlessly and minimise any wasted time and effort.

-Any code testing a human can do can just as easily be automated.
+Almost any testing a human can do can just as easily be automated.
 But saying that, we can’t and won’t automate all testing.
-There’s still a need for human, exploratory testing to review a piece of code and ensure it’s fully secure and reliable.
+There’s still a need for human, exploratory testing to review a piece of code and ensure it’s fully secure and reliable with an intuitive user interface.

 There’s a theory that developers who write code and test it have a certain bias towards their own product.
 They won’t write tests that could break it.
 This is why exploratory testing and code reviews are essential.
 They put code to a full, unbiased test.
 This is an example of how there are some manual tasks we choose to retain despite their being automated alternatives.